Rising Thunder/System

 Advance carries over between rounds.
 Deflect can only carry over 1 bar.

-Overdrive meter
+Overdrive Meter

 Built up by dealing damage.